6 General Liability Limits Every Business Owner Should Know

-Every commercial general liability insurance policy has defined limits set forth in the policy and on the declarations page.
-Understanding these limits is important for making sure that you have enough coverage in any given area and are adequately insured against risk.
+Commercial general liability limits refer to the maximum amount of money an insurance company will pay out on a policy per policy period.
+The limits are defined in the policy and are listed on the declarations page.
+Understanding these limits is important for ensuring that you have enough coverage in any given area and are adequately insured against risk.

-Here’s a look at the six defined liability limits in a general liability policy.
+There are six defined liability limits in a general liability policy:

 The general aggregate limit is the maximum amount that an insurance policy will pay for claims during a covered period of time.
+The coverage of a commercial general liability policy (CGL) is broken down into different sections.
 The general aggregate limit applies to:

 - Coverage A: Bodily injury or property damage